Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Microscopes & Cells.md

 **Examining a variety of objects under a microscope, including a variety of slides** - All sorts of things can be viewed down a microscope!
 This might include the biology lesson classic of an onion skin, the shapes of salt and sugar crystals, the eye of the insect you found in your tent, a drop of puddle water...

-Last initially checked on 2025-02-08 by Isaac Howell (ih393@cam.ac.uk) and double-checked on by
+Last initially checked on 2025-02-08 by Jeovana Ip (jci25@cam.ac.uk) and double-checked on by

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->